안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 Sir, I will buy 6 of these, so please give me one for free.

-By the way, when you call an owner of a store, you call him 사장님 in Korea.
+By the way, when you call the store owner, you call him 사장님 in Korea.

 Soon, you will be able to understand these subtle nuances.
-And I’m sure you can pass TOPIKⅡlevel 4 and become a super master of Korean!
+And I’m sure you can pass TOPIK II Level 4 and become a master of Korean!

 그럼 시작할게요!